-- 1. The strand of trees adjacent to the proposed mast site may not be removed. - (d) If you are of the opinion that the activity should be authorised, please provide any conditions, including mitigation measures that should in your view be considered for inclusion in an environmental authorisation.
+(d) If you are of the opinion that the activity should be authorised, please provide any conditions, including mitigation measures that should in your view be considered for inclusion in an environmental authorisation.
 Compliance with the EMPr and appointment of an ECO during the construction phase.

-(e) Please indicate the recommended periods in terms of the following periods that should be specified in the environmental authorisation:

-i. the period within which commencement must occur; 5 years ii. the period for which the environmental authorisation is granted and the date on which the development proposal will have been concluded, where the environmental authorisation does not include operational aspects; 5 years iii. the period for which the portion of the environmental authorisation that deals with non-operational aspects is granted; and 5 years iv. the period for which the portion of the environmental authorisation that deals with operational aspects is granted.
-N/A
+Please indicate the recommended periods in terms of the following periods that should be specified in the environmental authorisation: the period within which commencement must i Construction is expected to take a period of 4 occur. months.
+Commencement must begin within 5 years from the granting of the EA. the period for which the environmental Construction is expected to take a period of 4 authorisation is granted and the date on months. which the development proposal will have been concluded, where the environmental The EA should be valid for 5 years. authorisation does not include operational aspects; iii. the period for which the portion of the The EA should be valid for 5 years. environmental authorisation that deals with non-operational aspects is granted; and the period for which the portion of the i٧.
+N/A. No operational aspects. environmental authorisation that deals with operational aspects is granted.